wp-plugins/opentickets-community-edition/readme.txt

 * initial public release

 == Upgrade Notice ==

+= 1.11.0 =
+Was your map not showing on your PDFs?
+This fixes it.
+Is your site using fi_FI, nl_NL, or es_ES languages?
+Congrats!
+You now have a translation thanks to the community!
+Want to remove the date/time from your event titles!?
+You got it!

 = 1.10.29 =
 Have you had problems with the PDF output for tickets?
 This patch finalizes the changes that will resolve these issues.